RenderKit/oidn/README.md

 ## Device

-Open Image Denoise supports a device concept, which allows different components of the application to use the Open Image Denoise API without interfering with each other.
+Intel Open Image Denoise supports a device concept, which allows different components of the application to use the Open Image Denoise API without interfering with each other.
 An application first needs to create a device with

 ``` cpp
 OIDNDevice oidnNewDevice(OIDNDeviceType type);